Skip to main content

 Token Lifecycle

 Tokens are valid until they expire or until they are deleted.
-By default, tokens are valid for 1 hour, and each subsequent request extends the expiration by 1 hour.
-The token only expires if the user doesn't make a request for the duration of the expiration time.
+By default, tokens are valid for 30 minutes, and each subsequent request extends the expiration by the idle timeout.
+The token only expires if the user doesn't make a request for the duration of the idle timeout.

 Token Reuse